solodev/cloud-documentation/src/infrastructure/cdn/Add CDN/index.md

 # Add CDN

-Adding a CDN in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding a CDN in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../images/addcdn.jpg" alt="addcdn" style="width: 35%; display: block"></a>